 In its earliest stages, this research project took shape during an NEH Summer Institute, “Modernity, Early Modernity, Postmodernity in Japan," organized and led by Dr. Peter Nosco at the University of Southern California in 2002.
 A three-month Japan Foundation Short Term Research Grant during the 2003-2004 academic year provided the opportunity to conduct intensive research at the JTB Travel Library (旅の図書館), and to visit, photograph, and document historical sites and museums pertinent to my project.
 I was living in Japan when the long and transformative Shōwa (昭和) period (1926-1989) came to an end with the death of the Shōwa Emperor (昭和天皇), Hirohito (裕仁), on January 7, 1989.
 My Japan Foundation-funded research trip allowed me to immerse myself in the wave of “Shōwa nostalgia” that had taken hold since I returned to the United States in 1992.
 This trip was an experience that was vital to this project.
 Research funds from the University of Rochester have made it possible for me to collect the majority of items in the Re-envisioning Japan collection.
 Additionally, two University of Rochester faculty grants helped make this website a reality.
 I received a College Teaching, Learning, and Technology Roundtable Faculty Grant (2011-2012) for the purpose of cataloging the collection and planning the digital archive; a University of Rochester Pilot Research Award (2014-2015) covered the costs of digitizing 16mm, 8mm and Super 8mm films and recording and digitizing sheet music in the collection.
 Most recently, an NEH Summer Institute at the Bard Graduate Center: Decorative Arts, Design History, Material Culture, organized and led by Dr. David Jaffee in July, 2013, allowed me to engage with other scholars with similar investment in material culture research and gave me the priceless opportunity to present my work for their feedback.

 Many individuals have facilitated this research and contributed to the successful development of this website.
 I must first thank the Re-Envisioning Japan Project Development team at the University of Rochester Digital Scholarship Lab .
-Dr. Nora Dimmock, Head of the Digital Scholarship Lab and Assistant Dean for IT, Research, and Digital Scholarship, guided this project from the moment I approached her with the vague idea that “a website” would be an ideal venue for this research.
-She has been instrumental in giving the project both coherence and momentum.
+Dr. Nora Dimmock, former Head of the Digital Scholarship Lab and former Assistant Dean for IT, Research, and Digital Scholarship, guided this project from the moment I approached her with the vague idea that “a website” would be an ideal venue for this research.
+She was instrumental in giving the project both coherence and momentum.
 I am indebted to Lisa Wright, Joshua Romphf, Joe Easterly, and Jim Barbero for their expertise and resourcefulness in making my collection and research accessible.
 Dr. Mary Ann Mavrinac, Vice Provost and Andrew H. and Janet Dayton Neilly Dean of River Campus Libraries generously gave me permission to house Re-Envisioning Japan on the RCL server, a critical first step in developing this site.
 I am fortunate to be located in Rochester, with its abundance of local resources: Eastman School of Music alumnus Dr. Philip C. Carli (sheet music recordings); Senior Colorist Kyle Alvut (analog film digitization), and many students in the Selznick Graduate Program in Film Preservation, a collaboration between the University of Rochester and the George Eastman Museum.
 Jessica Johnston, Assistant Director and Curator of Collections at Rochester's Visual Studies Workshop, graciously granted access to VSW's rich collection of lantern slides of Japan.
 Several University of Rochester undergraduates have participated in this project, and the students in my ongoing “Tourist Japan” continue to enrich object metadata on an ongoing basis.

 In New York, NY, Cynthia Sternau, Publications Manager for Japan Society, NY, scanned rare documents from the Japan Society archive for my reference, and subsequently assisted me with on site research.